doronsever/generator-gulp-angular-subtask/README.md

   * --jade : Generate a jade partial [partial]

 Please note that for the time been, gulp-angular does not support coffescript.
 I'm using my IDEA's file watcher to generate a corresponding js file.
+Also note that you can combine multiple options together.

 ## Examples

+### Controllers

 * To Create a controller